 In virtually every company, a go-to person exists, someone who can answer even the most obscure questions about the business, procedures, products or services.
 While things can often continue running smoothly during the go-to person’s brief absence or vacation, what happens if they take an extended leave or quit?
 Now is the time to consider the risk of not having policies and procedures in place and plan to fix it.

 Danger 1: Disengaged Employees

-Even if your go-to person is completely loyal to the company and isn’t a risk to leave, not documenting procedures can cause problems with the rest of your staff.
+Even if your go-to person is completely loyal to the company and isn’t at risk of leaving, having no policies and procedures can cause problems with the rest of your staff.
 Employees tend to grow complacent and disinterested when they’re not empowered to learn new things and take on additional responsibilities.
 Whether you intend it or not, leaving procedures undocumented sends the message that you don’t trust your employees with this responsibility so there’s no need to document it.

 Conversely, documented procedures are easy for employees to review during their downtime, helping them prepare for enhanced duties within the company.

 Imagine that only one person in your business is responsible for closing out the credit card purchases for your company and submitting them for payment.
 In their absence, your company loses the ability to quickly fill its coffers.
 If the knowledge gap occurs in an area that deals with customers, the impact can be even greater, causing people to lose faith in your business’s ability to consistently meet their needs.

 A lack of documentation procedures risks an undue burden on the employee who does know how to carry out the task, adding a task to their inbox they can never possibly delegate.